neohed/clean-components/README.md

 # clean-components

-Simple components I can use instead of monolithic frameworks.
+Simple components to use instead of monolithic frameworks.

 ## Sources / Influences